Women outshine men in NCAA final TV viewership

 The women’s final was shown on ESPN and ABC, while the men’s final was shown on TBS, TNT and TruTV.

-Both championship games did better than last year in terms of viewership numbers, according to Nielsen.
+Both championship games did better than the previous year in terms of viewership numbers, according to Nielsen.

 Viewership for the men’s increased by around 129,000 — from 14.694 million last year to 14.823 million, Nielsen said.